Connecting to a VM Through the Console

 The Remote Console Tool works best on Windows, works fine on Mac, and has some issues with Linux.
 The web-based console *should* work on any operating system.

-- Go to vmware.eecs.tufts.edu in your web browser and click the “Log in to vSphere Client” button – or simply go directly to https://vmware.eecs.tufts.edu/vsphere-client/
+- Go to vmware.eecs.tufts.edu in your web browser and click the “Launch vSphere Client (HTML 5)” button – or simply go directly to https://vmware.eecs.tufts.edu/ui/

 - Log in with your EECS credentials.